harshthegoose/Bellabeat-Case-Study/README.md

->Output confirm that there are data for 35 unique users in the daily activity table.
+>Output confirms that there are data for 35 unique users in the daily activity table.

 ### 2. To know how often each ID was logged in